sorenmat/FoxyDoxy/README.md

 But at the same time you need it close to the source code, in order for it to be kept up to date.

+Then Foxy Doxy is the tool for you.

 __What languages are supported ?__

 Foxy Doxy has only been tested on Java and Scala, but any language that supports c style comments should work.